Master Alliance Provisions Guide (MAPGuide)

 • Termination or temporary suspension of the protocol

-Notification of major changes should be by email to the CARB–X Chief of Research and Development, followed by a letter signed by Subrecipient’s authorized business official, detailing notification of the change of status to the IRB and a copy of any responses from the IRB or IEC.
+Notification of major changes should be by email to the CARB-X Chief of R&D, Alliance Lead, and Research Compliance Lead (see attachment 3A), followed by a letter signed by Portfolio Company’s authorized business official, detailing notification of the change of status to the IRB and a copy of any responses from the IRB or IEC.

 Major changes are those that: